Mikiya83/hbs_decipher/README.md

 4. Start deciphering.
 5. A dialog show you the result and more informations are available in HBSUtility_report.txt in destination folder.

+*Note If you have visual problem :*<br />
+*You can start the GUI as a resizable window, with "r" command-line argument, or simply create a file "resizeEnable" in the same directory as hybrid_backup_sync_decipher_XXX_gui.jar.*

-Note : you can choose a folder as source or destination.
+Note on files choices: you can choose a folder as source or destination.<br />
-If a folder is chosen as source, the destination MUST be a folder too.
+If a folder is chosen as source, the destination MUST be a folder too.<br />
-If a folder is chosen as destination but the source is a file, a file with the same name will be created in destination folder.
+If a folder is chosen as destination but the source is a file, a file with the same name will be created in destination folder.<br />
 If the source and the destination are the same file or folder, a new file will be created, with same name prefixed by "plain_".